Skip to content

 1. Access the web console for your AWS account and go to CloudWatch.

 2. Click on Logs > Log groups in the left menu to see the different groups of logs depending on what you selected during installation.
-If you followed the previous steps you should see 2 groups.
-One for <cluster-name>-XXXXX-application and one for <cluster-name>-XXXXX-infrastructure.
+If you followed the previous steps you should see 3 groups.
+One for rosa-<CLUSTER_NAME>.application, rosa-<CLUSTER_NAME>.audit, and rosa-<CLUSTER_NAME>.infrastructure.

 cloudwatch